ska-sa/katgpucbf/doc/xbgpu.theory.rst

      then transferred to the GPU.
 This receiver has been implemented using SPEAD2 in C++ and bound into Python.
 See the "SPEAD2 Network Side Software" section below for more information.
-  2. The data is then correlated using the ASTRON Tensor Core Kernel.
-This is done by the :class:`katgpucbf.xbgpu.tensorcore_xengine_core` class.
+  2. The data is then correlated using a modified version of the ASTRON Tensor Core Kernel.
+This is done by the :class:`~katgpucbf.xbgpu.correlation.Correlation` class.
 This correlated data is then transferred back to system RAM.
   3. Send the correlated data (known as baseline correlation products) back into the network.
 This is implemented by :mod:`.xsend`.